About the School of Communication and Media

 - Projects that combine research, service-learning and industry experience.

-- Work opportunities on Carpe Diem, Inside MSU, The Montclarian newspaper; and WMSC radio station.
+- Work opportunities on Carpe Diem, Inside MSU, The Montclarion newspaper, and WMSCradio station.

 - Participation in industry conferences and competitions.

-- Film Forum speakers and an annual Colloquium.
+- The Film Institute at Montclair State speakers and an annual Colloquium Series.

 - Internships at TV studios and Fortune 500 companies.